 CHOW DOWN AT SHELTER COVE TOWNE CENTRE

 Shelter Cove sits at the center of Hilton Head Island.
-This community and park boasts 900 residential units, dozens of shops, a massive marina along with a plaza, park, and an outdoor shopping and entertainment center.
+This community and park boasts 900 residential units, dozens of shops, a massive marina, along with a plaza, park, and an outdoor shopping and entertainment center.

-There are over 20 dining establishments, more than 30 stores of all varieties including clothing, health, and wellness, home goods, galleries, and boutiques.
-You can find a spa and fitness center as well as outdoor activities.
+There are over 20 dining establishments, more than 30 stores of all varieties, including clothing, health, and wellness, home goods, galleries, and boutiques.
+You can find a spa and fitness center, as well as outdoor activities.
 There are endless tour operators for water adventures, boat rides, and fishing tours.

 CATCH A SHARK WITH HILTON HEAD FISHING CHARTERS

 Shark and sport fishing is a popular pastime in Hilton Head.
 Just off the island’s shores, the ocean is teeming with sharks and other marine life.
+Hilton Head Fishing Charters is a great way to get out there and get fishing.

 Some of the species commonly caught are Atlantic Sharp Nosed Sharks, Bonnet Head Sharks, Bull Sharks, Lemon Sharks, Black Tip Sharks, Hammerhead Sharks, Tiger Sharks, and Nurse Sharks.
 You can also fish for Spanish mackerel, bonito tuna and bluefish, sea bass, amberjack, tuna, and barracuda.